Band I: Europe

-Some countries used slightly different frequencies or don't use Band 1 at all for terrestrial broadcast television.
+Some countries such as Ireland (system A, I), France (system E, F, L) and the United Kingdom (system A) did not use system B and therefore used different frequencies for their channels.
+Some others didn't use Band I at all for terrestrial broadcast television.
 The fast growing of digital television as well as the susceptibility of this band to interference during E skip events in all European countries was accompanied by the progressive closedown of band I analog transmitters from 2006 to 2020.

 Russia and other former members of OIRT

 In the countries that use System D television broadcast system, the channel allocation in the VHF-I band is as follows:

-Russia switched off Band I transmitters in early 2020.
-Ukraine, Moldova, Kazakhstan and a few other countries still broadcast analog TV on Band I in 2020.
+Russia, Ukraine, Kazakhstan and a few other countries still broadcast analog TV on Band I in 2023.

 North America

 The band is subdivided into five channels for television broadcasting, each occupying 6 MHz (System M).
 Channel 1 is not being used for broadcasting.

 FM radio usage

 The upper end of this band, 87.5 to 88 MHz, is the lower end of the FM radio band.
-In the United States, the FCC will occasionally issue a license for 87.9 MHz (though it only does so on rare occurrences and special circumstances; KSFH was the most recent standalone station to use 87.9); 87.7, which is approximately the same frequency as the audio feed of channel 6, is used by some television licenses to broadcast primarily to radio, such as Pulse 87's stations.
+In the United States, the FCC will occasionally issue a license for 87.9 MHz (though it only does so on rare occurrences and special circumstances; KSFH was the most recent standalone station to use 87.9); 87.7 MHz, which is approximately the same frequency as the audio feed of channel A6, is used by some television licenses to broadcast primarily to radio, such as Pulse 87's stations.

 In Japan and some former Soviet republics frequencies lower than 87 MHz are still used for the FM broadcast band.

-In Brazil, with the phasing out of the PAL-M analog broadcasts, AM radio stations has being migrated to a new FM radio band between the frequencies from former analog TV channels A5 and A6 (76.1Mhz to 87.5Mhz) called Extended FM or e-FM.
+In Brazil, with the phasing out of the PAL-M analog broadcasts, AM radio stations have been migrated to a new FM radio band between the frequencies from former analog TV channels A5 and A6 (76.1 MHz to 87.5 MHz) called Extended FM or e-FM.